-Pg No Recommendation: Priority: 18 Create a database where local people can register their skills for hire.
-L 18 Brainstorm how best to market Naseby as a viable business location. М 18 Canvas availability of suitable hospitality or customer service courses. Н 18 Provide clear communication about what services are available (and not) in Naseby and when; and decide what form this should take, eg, notices on venues, website, brochure etc. М 19 Participate in the development of the Maniototo tourism strategy (Project Maniototo) to ensure Naseby has a voice. Н 19 Promote Naseby's attractions to Rail Trail users.
-L 19 Investigate the feasibility of a cycling track to and from the Rail Trail that includes Naseby.
-L 21 Discuss opportunities/criteria for goldfield remnants being included in the virtual Central Otago Memory Bank (being developed).
-M 21 Formulate a database (on COMB or separately) of known goldfield remnants and assess their suitability for restoration and ongoing preservation, in consultation with private landowners where necessary. М 21 Gather information on goldfield remnants for interpretation purposes. М 21 Plan a restoration/preservation project, decide how sites will be identified (map, signposts etc) and interpreted, and investigate funding options. М 21 Research and write up the history of water races in the district. М 22 Discuss opportunities/criteria for heritage buildings to be included in the virtual Central Otago Memory Bank (being developed).
-M 22 Formulate a database (on COMB or separately) and assess buildings' suitability for restoration and ongoing preservation in consultation with private landowners where necessary.
-Investigate funding options. М 22 Work with property owners with a view to adding plaques to significant buildings. М
+Pg No Recommendation: 18 Create a database where local people can register their skills for hire.
+18 Brainstorm how best to market Naseby as a viable business location.
+18 Canvas availability of suitable hospitality or customer service courses.
+18 Provide clear communication about what services are available (and not) in Naseby and when; and decide what form this should take, eg, notices on venues, website, brochure etc. М 18 Identify potential business opportunities and how business may be attracted to Naseby. М 20 Participate in the development of the Maniototo tourism strategy (Project Maniototo) to ensure Naseby has a voice. Н 20 Promote Naseby's attractions to Rail Trail users.
+L 20 Investigate the feasibility of a cycling track to and from the Rail Trail that includes Naseby.
+L 20 Improve signage to and from the Rail trail to Naseby. Н 20 Further pursue Naseby as part of the proposed Chinese Heritage Trail and develop the Chinese heritage of the area.
+22 Discuss opportunities/criteria for goldfield remnants being included in the virtual Central Otago Memory Bank (being developed).
+22 Formulate a database (on COMB or separately) of known goldfield remnants and assess their suitability for restoration and ongoing preservation, in consultation with private landowners where necessary.
+22 Gather information on goldfield remnants for interpretation purposes.
+22 Plan a restoration/preservation project, decide how sites will be identified (map, signposts etc) and interpreted, and investigate funding options.
+23 Discuss opportunities/criteria for heritage buildings to be included in the virtual Central Otago Memory Bank (being developed).
+23 Formulate a database (on COMB or separately) and assess buildings' suitability for restoration and ongoing preservation in consultation with private landowners where necessary.
+Investigate funding options.
+23 Work with property owners with a view to adding plaques to significant buildings.